Braulo/multisignature-wallet/README.md

-# MultiSigWallet for ERC20, ERC721 and Ether.
+# MultiSigWallet for ERC20, ERC721 and Ether transactions.

 This repository contains a simple fully tested n of m\* MultiSigWallet contract that can be used with ERC20, ERC721 and Ether tokens.